bradbaris/gee-mail/README.md

-# GeeMail
+# Brad GeeMail

+Brad Baris 'GeeMail Project' for DevLeague.

+## Description

 GeeMail is a coding exercise meant to simulate an e-mail web application inbox.

-## Description

 With this coding challenge you will be creating a simulation of a little known current e-mail web application you may or may not have heard of.